 Fenglin Hakka Cultural Museum Introduction

 The Hakka Cultural Museum in Fenglin Township is located within Fenglin Park and is the first Hakka museum in Eastern Taiwan.
-Although it does not occupy a large area, it boasts a rich collection.
-The first floor introduces the records of Hakka people's pioneering efforts, beliefs, transportation, and daily utensils in Hualien; the second floor showcases traditional clothing and early Hakka farming tools, such as wind-driven machines, plows, and mortars, with the unique aspect being that these farming tools were voluntarily donated by local residents.
-Additionally, the production of Hakka rice dishes and vegetable buns, as well as the cultivation of the "three treasures of Hakka agriculture" - rice, corn, and sweet potatoes - are also impressive exhibits.
-The museum has comprehensive historical materials, allowing visitors to gain a detailed insight into the development history of Hakka in Fenglin Township and a broader understanding of the migration history of Hakka in Eastern Taiwan.
-Located within Fenglin Park, visitors can enjoy leisure activities in the park after absorbing this wealth of knowledge, allowing for a delightful blend of learning and relaxation.
+Despite its small size, it boasts a rich collection.
+The first floor introduces the settlement records, beliefs, transportation, and daily utensils of the Hakka people in Hualien, while the second floor features traditional costumes and early Hakka farming tools, such as windmills, comb cultivators, and mortars, which have all been voluntarily donated by local residents.
+Additionally, the production of Hakka rice snacks and vegetable buns, along with the cultivation of the "three treasures of Hakka agriculture"—rice, corn, and sweet potatoes—are also impressive exhibits.
+The museum has comprehensive historical materials, allowing visitors to gain a concrete understanding of the development history of the Hakka community in Fenglin Township, as well as a broader appreciation of the migration history of Hakka people in Eastern Taiwan.
+Since it is located within Fenglin Park, visitors can enjoy leisure activities in the park after absorbing a wealth of knowledge, experiencing the joy of combining learning with relaxation.